rylandlud/magnitude.github.io/README.md

 # magnitude.github.io
-Repository for a development group, Magnitude Entertainment.
+Repository for a development group on roblox, Magnitude Entertainment.